 - You can add additional instances to the system at any time.

-You cannot convert a single-instance system to a production-ready multi-instance system by adding new instances since HCI does not support adding additional master instances.
-Master instances are special instances that run a particular set of HCI services.
+You cannot convert a single-instance system to a production-ready multi-instance system by adding new instances since the system does not support adding additional master instances.
+Master instances are special instances that run a particular set of system services.
 Single instance systems have one master instance.
 Multi-instance systems have a minimum of three master servers.